microvm/microvm-spec/memory-model.rst

 atomic stores on memory location M, and A happens before B, then A shall precede B in the modification order of M.

+NOTE: This is to say, the modification order is consistent with the happens before order.

 A **release sequence** headed by a release operation A on a memory location M is a maximal contiguous sub-sequence of atomic store operations in the modification order M, where the first operation is A and every subsequent operation either is